Figuring out your personal style is the first step in creating a functional wardrobe you love.

 Of course, we don’t have the resources (budget, stylist, make-up artist, etc.) to dress like a celebrity.
 So we want to create a visual to help guide us.

 This step is by far my best, most well-received tip.
-We go through this process in detail in our free Wardrobe Challenge (happening right now!).
+We go through this process in detail in our Free Wardrobe Challenge.

 It’s the most effective way to break down the difference between styles you appreciate and how you want to dress every day.

 Spend some time on Pinterest.
 Create a personal style board, and “pin” all the looks you like.
 Then, and this is important, go through them and edit them down to only the ones you love.

 You may have pinned all different styles.
 But remember, there is a difference between appreciating a style and wanting to live in it.
 So the pins you keep should only be the ones you want to live in.